How Do Top Advisors Bring High-Net-Worth Clients?

 “I realized that I should be working with people that are higher net worth and stop fishing in a pond, trying to scoop up as many as possible.”

-When you start to make these shifts, take a good look at your roster, and see which clients can be transitioned to another advisor as you focus on the upper echelon accounts.
+When you start to make these shifts, take a good look at your roster, and see which clients can be transitioned to another wealth professional as you focus on the upper echelon accounts.